 First, fill out a volunteer form.
-Once that information is received by our Volunteer Coordinator, you will be added to our volunteer email list and receive weekly emails with all of our volunteer opportunities.
+Once that information is received by our Volunteer Coordinator, you will be added to our volunteer email list and receive regular emails with all of our volunteer opportunities.
 If you find an opportunity that interests you, simply answer the questions at the bottom of the email and hit reply.
 If the opportunity is still available, we will respond by sending you an email confirmation.

 We welcome volunteers as young as 7 years of age.
 However, all volunteers under the age of 18 will need a parent present to participate in all Long Island Cares volunteer opportunities.